Coal0/Sew/README.rst

 Sew
 ===

-Sew is a general purpose utility for working with threads in Python.
+Sew is a general purpose utility for working with threads in Python 3.
 With Sew, most boilerplate threading code is removed, allowing you to focus on the issue at hand.
 Most of Sew's functionality uses decorators.
 Here's an example of a threaded function:

 .. code-block:: python